froehr/mvg-train-tracker/README.md

 1. Repeat this process for as many stations as you need for your widget setup.

+#### 3.2.4 Transportation Types
+It is possible to limit the types of transportation for departures and connections.
+If you don't specify anything all transportation types will be shown in the results.
+The possibilities to filter for are BAHN, UBAHN, TRAM, SBAHN, BUS and REGIONAL_BUS.

 ### 3.3 Preparing the configuration for the widget
 The widget needs to know what it is supposted to be displaying.
 To define that you need to set a **parameter string** in its configuration.
 This step is explained in section 3.4.
 First we need to create this parameter string.
 The format of this string is JSON.